-Periodontitis is a severe form of gum infection which attacks the soft tissues area of the mouth and may damage the bone that supports the teeth - hence, can see the bone loss in the mouth and around the teeth where have periodontal disease.
+Periodontitis is a severe form of gum infection that attacks the soft tissue area of the mouth and may damage the bone that supports the teeth - hence, it can see the bone loss in the mouth and around the teeth where have periodontal disease.
 This disease if not properly treated, may lead to teeth becoming loose (tooth mobility) or the loss of the tooth/teeth.
 It is the most common gum diseases but it is curable.
 It may be a result of poor oral hygiene or personal oral hygiene - that is, not doing regular daily oral care.

 Taking care of the teeth by brushing twice in a day, flossing daily and seeing the dentist for check-ups regularly can improve the chances of not developing various forms of gum disease.

 For you to identify a healthy gum, it should be looking kind of pale pink, be fairly firm and tightly fit snuggly around the teeth.
 But you can identify the sign of periodontitis with the following

 - Dusky red or purplish gums (ideally like the gums to be pinkish without inflammation)